+We argue that addressing the aforementioned issues in a unified manner is under-explored and points to a new promising direction for developing recommender systems.
+Models that solely focus on a single angle could learn common relevance between users and items while ignoring the inherent cross-channel information and performing poorly in a real-world scenario.
 Industrial systems attempt to mitigate such performance reduction by retrieving items based on multiple channels, including various features, strategies, and models.
-However, existing offline training pipelines are bound to a channel-specific model framework, and the online mixture of multiple channels retrieval is simply controlled by a simple quota mechanism, which leads to three major challenges: \textit{a)} Devising a mechanism to intricate coupling effects in separated models and maximize the sum of performance. \textit{b)} Breaking the limitation of time and space cost of the emergent new algorithms. \textit{c)} Maintaining a bunch of offline models and training pipelines of multiple channels' online deployment and experiment analysis.
-In contrast, our proposed model-agnostic integrated cross-channel (\methodname~) approach is towards addressing the aforementioned challenges within a universal retrieval recommender system.
+However, existing offline training pipelines are bound to a channel-specific model framework, and the online mixture of multiple channels retrieval is usually controlled by a simple quota mechanism, which leads to two major challenges: \textit{a)} Devising a mechanism to utilize cross-channel information. \textit{b)} Improving item retrieval accuracy and diversity simultaneously in a unified manner.
+In contrast, our proposed model-agnostic integrated cross-channel (\methodname~) approach is towards addressing the challenges mentioned above within a universal retrieval recommender system.